 My company, Spiritual Unicorns, was developed after I became a CPC, certified professional coach. (life coach) The unicorn symbolizes a period in my life when I was younger.
 (The time before I was conditioned by the adult world).
 During this time, I was playful, present, curious and filled with joy. … I also had an imaginary pet unicorn.
 It is my goal to inject those qualities into my client’s conditioned adult lives in an effort to interrupt thought patterns, limiting beliefs and assumptions so that they can begin to perceive their world/life circumstances in a different and more empowering way.

 Moments of ease and flow in my work.
 Moments of connection that you lose yourself in.
 Moments when I am free enough to express myself without caring what others think.
 Those little moments leave me hungry for more of those moments.
-I’m finding that the more I can do the above in my daily life, the easier it becomes for me to do it in my art.
+I’m finding that the more I can do this in my daily life, the easier it becomes for me to do it in my art.
 I guess life really does imitate art, or is it the other way around??

 Perfectionism.
 I call myself a recovering perfectionist.
-I still work everyday, similar to the way an alcoholic watches over him or herself to prevent relapse, I maintain the same steadfast awareness of my own tendencies.
+I still work every day, similar to the way an alcoholic watches over him or herself to prevent relapse.
+I maintain the same steadfast awareness of my own tendencies.
 I believe it’s not about fixing things, but rather learning how to dance with them.
 Awareness is the key to everything, once you know your story, or the message you give yourself, it’s easier to interrupt it and pivot in a new more empowering direction.